siwenwei/siwenwei.github.io/_pages/cv.md

 Work experience
 ======
 * Feb.
 2024-Aug.
-2024: Company intern
+2024: ArcSoft - Company intern
-  * ArcSoft
   * Organized and filtered test data to ensure quality and consistency.
   * Wrote Python scripts to automate data preprocessing and improve processing efficiency.
   * Developed Python applications to automatically extract key frames from videos using libraries such as OpenCV.

 * Oct.
 2022 - Jun.
-2024: One of the founders, member of the first generation hardware team
+2024: Virtual Vision Studio - One of the founders, member of the first generation hardware team
-  * Virtual Vision Studio
   * The main source of business for the studio is virtual anchors.
 The main technical groups include the engine group, hardware group and art group.
   * I was an initial member of the hardware team of this studio, responsible for making a full-body motion capture device based on an inertial sensor unit.
 The device was currently in preliminary use.